biblys/cloud/README.md

 * Add an admin page to create a new customer
 * Add an admin page that lists all customers
 * Add an admin page that lists all payments
-* Add a delete option for inbox
+* Add a delete option for invoices
+* Save Stripe customer ID on payment

 ### 1.4.0 (2017-10-25)
 * Add an admin page to create a new invoice